ssbc/ssb-room2-check/readme.md

 Success
 ```

-Alternatively, instead of passing a web URL, you can also pass an SSB URI:
 Alternatively, instead of using the CLI, you can go to the invite link in your browser, and then click the SSB URI that it displays.

 ### Finally, let's sign-in with SSB